You’re mad as hell because your new WD My Passport drive is ‘read only’ on your Mac.

 The formatting procedure above will not stop someone using specialized data recovery software.
 And use that software to recover your documents from your old My Passport hard drive.

-If you’re planning on reselling your hard drive you’ll need the formatting to go deeper.
+If you’re planning on reselling your My Passport drive you’ll need the formatting to go deeper.

-Select one of the security options and format your drive using one of those options.
+Select one of the security options there.
+And format your WD Passport drive using one of those options.
 It could take several hours to fully write over the drive.

 It’ll be worth it.